Cervical Spine Injury

 Anatomical and radiological differences in paediatric cervical spine can make management and interpretation of investigations difficult.
 Children have relatively large occiputs, ligamentous laxity, cartilaginous areas and growth plates.

 High doses of ionising radiation are associated with adverse long term effects.
-The magnitude of this risk in relation to cervical spine imaging has not been precisely defined, however the risk is likely to be more significant the younger the patient.
+The magnitude of this risk in relation to cervical spine imaging has not been precisely defined, however extrapolation of data from significant radioactive events suggests the risk of malignancy for a teenage child from one cervical plain X-ray series is approximately 1 in 31000, and from a CT 1 in 1500.
+Younger children are exposed to a higher risk, particularly when imaging involves direct radiation to the thyroid.

 - Consider C spine injury in all trauma presentations

-- Aim to rule out this possibility early in presentation & document clinical clearance if appropriate (see algorithm)
+- Aim to rule out this possibility early in presentation and document clinical clearance if appropriate (see algorithm)

 - C spine immobilisation should not impair airway management and should not result in secondary complications

-- If radiology is required, it should be completed using the lowest possible dose of ionising radiation (ie. Plain films and if required CT localised to area of concern)
+- If radiology is required, it should be completed using the lowest possible dose of ionising radiation.
+Plain films will be generally preferable, and when CT is required it should be localised to the area of concern.
+For example, a persistently inadequate 'peg' view should prompt a CT limited to C1-C3.

 - Altered Level of Consciousness and